WELCOME TO OPEN MINDS ANN ARBOR, LLC

 Thank you for visiting!

 Parents and caregivers seek psychotherapy for their children for many of the same reasons that adults do.
-I offer services to children from birth through 12 years of age for an array of developmental, emotional, and behavioral concerns, which may include:
+I offer play therapy to children from birth through 12 years of age for an array of developmental, emotional, and behavioral concerns, which may include:

 • Emotional concerns, such as anxiety and depression